acofield94/divvy_case_study/case-study-1-markdown.md

 all_trips <- bind_rows(`202007`, `202008`, `202009`, `202010`, `202011`, `202012`, `202101`, `202102`, `202103`, `202104`, `202105`, `202106`)
 ```

-## Data Wrangling
+\#\#Data Wrangling

 Steps in data cleaning process: 1.
 Removing columns of data variables
-that will not be used - The four columns on station coordinate data was
+that will not be used \* The four columns on station coordinate data was
 removed 2.
-The single file is further inspected by looking at: - column
+The single file is further inspected by looking at: *column
-names - the number of rows - functions to preview data - summary()
+names *the number of rows *functions to preview data *summary() function
-function to look at aggregate summary of values for each variable in the
+to look at aggregate summary of values for each variable in the data
-data frame &gt; I checked that each character vector had the same length
+frame &gt; I checked that each character vector had the same length and
-and that &gt; the “started\_at” variable was within the appropriate
+that &gt; the “started\_at” variable was within the appropriate ranges
-ranges of 2020-07-01 to 2021-06-30. &gt; The “ended\_at” variable was
+of 2020-07-01 to 2021-06-30. &gt; The “ended\_at” variable was inspected
-inspected to make sure the min value was after the min value for
+to make sure the min value was after the min value for “started\_at”.
+3.
-“started\_at”.
-3. Columns representing date, month, day, year, and day
+Columns representing date, month, day, year, and day of the week were
-of the week were added so we can aggregate data on these variable to
+added so we can aggregate data on these variable to look for trends in
-look for trends in usage. - as.Date() was used to convert “start\_at”
+usage. \* as.Date() was used to convert “start\_at” variable to a date
-variable to a date and the format() function was used to create the
+and the format() function was used to create the other added variables
-other added variables from the date variable.
-4. A column for the
+from the date variable.
+4. A column for the duration of the ride is
-duration of the ride is added called “ride\_length”.
-This figure is
+added called “ride\_length”.
+This figure is calculated from the
-calculated from the “started\_at” and “ended\_at” variables and is then
+“started\_at” and “ended\_at” variables and is then converted into a
-converted into a numeric and then divided by 60 to get the ride duration
+numeric and then divided by 60 to get the ride duration in minutes
-in minutes instead of seconds.
+instead of seconds.

 ``` r
 #remove data columns that will not be used